 Here are some of the questions I am asked most often:

-How do you help people with stress and anxiety?
+How do you help clients with anxiety?

 How does your approach increase well-being?

 Chronic stress, anxiety, and trauma symptoms can affect well-being at every level.
 Mentally, our capacity for clear thinking and decision making is inhibited.
 Emotionally, we can get dysregulated and stuck in catastrophic or disaster thinking, or become overwhelmed and withdrawn.